Outline of South Africa

 The following outline is provided as an overview of and topical guide to South Africa:

 South Africa – A sovereign country located at the southern tip of Africa.
-South Africa's coast stretches 2,798 kilometres and borders both the Atlantic and Indian oceans.
+Its coast stretches 2,798 kilometres and borders both the Atlantic and Indian oceans.
 To the north of South Africa lie Namibia, Botswana, Zimbabwe, Mozambique and Eswatini (formerly Swaziland), while the Kingdom of Lesotho is an independent enclave surrounded by South African territory.